 Hints and tips

 - For reactions mixtures that are too thick to be transferred by cannula, it may be necessary to attach the filter stick and receiving flask directly to the transfer flask and carefully turn the set-up 180° to pour the reaction mixture through the glass frit.
-This method however is not suitable if Celite is being used.
+A small plug of oven-dried glass wool can be placed above the Celite in the filter stick to prevent it from moving.

 - The same technique can also be used with SiO₂ or Al₂O₃ as a means of removing polar impurities.